Seasonal Update on Landscape Watering:

 after 6:00 pm.
 No watering of any kind, including washing vehicles is

 permitted between the hours of 10:00 am and 6:00 pm.
 Watering should be

 monitored and only performed when necessary to maintain a healthy

 lawn.
 Use the link for AgriLife Research as a helpful resource.

 Residential with irrigation or sprinkler systems watering schedule:

-HOA and Commercial watering schedule: All addresses are Tuesday, Friday
+HOA and Commercial watering schedule: All addresses: Tuesday and/or Friday depending on season

 Most lawns and landscaping do not require

 constant watering.
 To promote deep root growth, lawns in the area need

 only be watered about an inch a week.
 Depending on the size of the lawn,